Admin Theme based on the AdminLTE 2.4.8 for easy integration with Symfony 4

 - Event-driven handling of menu entries, tasks and notifications

-- Translations for english and german (please help translating it to more languages)
+- Translations for: english, german, italian, czech, russian (please help translating it to more languages)

 Installation using Symfony flex is the recommended way: